saikarthiknaladala/Drowsiness_Detection_Project/README.md

 ![CNN](https://github.com/saikarthiknaladala/Drowsiness_Detection_Project/assets/144606889/2eda205e-1d18-4798-8200-1be6ae3abe8e)

 ## ResNet50 Transfer Learning:
-Transfer learning means to apply the knowledge that some machine learning model holds (represented by its learned parameters) to a new (but in some way related) task.
+Transfer learning is a machine learning technique where a model developed for one task is reused as the starting point for a model on a second task.
 ![ResNet50](https://github.com/saikarthiknaladala/Drowsiness_Detection_Project/assets/144606889/880732aa-077e-4126-a025-8a4a54a174f9)

 ## ResNet50 Transfer Learning + Regularization: